imwithye/gitignore/README.md

 Ignore files relate to Python C and Java will be added into `.gitignore` file.
 Git-ignore use [GitHub gitignore template](http://github.com/github/gitignore) as submodule.
 There are lots of language ignore files in this repository.
 You don't  have to create your own template.
 Just start using it!

-Sure, of course Git-ignore provides a way to manage your own templates:).

 ##Install

 Simply download the binary file from [release](https://github.com/imwithye/gitignore/releases), rename it to `git-ignore` and add it to your system path.
 You are ready to go.